wiicode/cybersecurity-framework/silver-training/end-user-device-guidance.md

 However, if deploying in this way, you need to define all the applications you want protected by the VPN in advance.
 As this is generally used in a BYOD scenario, users can always download another application to work around the per-app VPN restrictions.
 In some cases, it may not be possible to force system applications to use a per-app VPN.

-NCSC’s per-platform EUD guidance recommends - and provides a configuration for - setting up a full-device VPN.
+BCSF’s per-platform EUD guidance recommends - and provides a configuration for - setting up a full-device VPN.
 Using a per-app VPN increases the risk that sensitive data may be sent outside the VPN by an application that is not included in a per-app VPN, or by a misconfiguration in the platform.

 ### Split tunnelling
 Like a per-app VPN, split tunnelling is a way of having some traffic use the VPN, whilst other traffic is permitted direct connectivity.
 This is generally achieved by only defining certain network routes (e.g. internal IP address ranges) as available via the VPN.
 The default gateway for all other traffic is then left as a direct connection.